Top Things to Do in Arizona’s Jerome Ghost Town

 There are some incredible wines in this region, so if you’re a wine lover, you shouldn’t miss out on this opportunity!
 Jerome is located in the Verde Valley, one of the top wine-producing regions in Arizona.

 Some of the best wineries in Arizona are in Jerome.
-Go for a Cottonwood wine tasting in the nearby own, then compare notes with Jerome.
-Some people think the Cottonwood, AZ wineries don’t hold a candle to Jerome.
+Go for a Cottonwood wine tasting in the nearby area, then compare notes with Jerome.
+Some think the Cottonwood, AZ wineries don’t hold a candle to Jerome.
 See what you think!

 You May Also Like Jerome & Cottonwood Wineries